about the celebration

 |sponsors & partners|

-A multimedia educational project that invites young people to write poems in response to those shared by our Chancellors.
+A multimedia educational project that invites young people to write letters in response to poems shared by our Chancellors.

 Poem in Your Pocket Day

-Thousands of individuals across the U.S. will carry a poem in their pocket on April 30, 2015.
+Join thousands of individuals across the U.S. who carry a poem in their pocket.

 Poetry & the Creative Mind